ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-host.md

       by running `ip addr`.
 The ethernet interface should be named something like `eno1` or `enp4s2`.
 (In the following instructions, substitute `eno1` with the correct name.)
-   4. Remove the incorrect IP addresses with `sudo ip addr del $WRONG_ADDRESS dev eno1`.
+   4. Remove the incorrect IP addresses with `ip addr del $WRONG_ADDRESS dev eno1`.
-   5. Add the correct IP addresses with `sudo ip addr add $CORRECT_ADDRESS dev eno1`.
+   5. Add the correct IP addresses with `ip addr add $CORRECT_ADDRESS dev eno1`.
 Make sure that $CORRECT_ADDRESS includes the netmask.

 3. `puppet agent --enable`